Lif3line/Myo-MATLAB-Interface-EMG-GYRO-ACCEL/README.md

 ----
 ## Intro
-Simple interface demonstration for taking Myo EMG data in near real time and piping to MATLAB; script shows the data on a graph as it comes in along with the Mean Absolute Value Feature.
+Simple interface demonstration for taking Myo Electromyography (EMG) data in near real time and piping to MATLAB; script shows the data on a graph as it comes in along with the Mean Absolute Value Feature.

+Text files for EMG, accelerometer, gyroscope and orientation data are also generated including timestamps for syncing .

 * Distributed under a modified MIT Licence
 	* For academic works please reference with the following key information: "A, Hartwell (2016) Myo-MATLAB Interface"